 As a recruiter, joining any new company is always a challenge.
-Understanding the ins and outs of the company is critical to the success of a recruiter.
-When I joined Ellicium it was a whole new experience for me.
-Ellicium being a company that deals in the niche market of Big Data, Data Science and Machine learning was very different from my previous company.
-This provided me an opportunity to grow and learn not just about recruiting but also about the wonders of Big Data and Machine Learning.
-Although the process of learning was long and arduous, it is very rewarding.
+Understanding the company’s ins and outs is critical to a recruiter’s success.
+When I joined Ellicium, it was a whole new experience for me.
+Ellicium, a company that deals in the niche market of Big Data, Data Science, and Machine learning, was very different from my previous company.
+This allowed me to grow and learn about recruiting and the wonders of Big Data and Machine Learning.
+Although the learning process was long and arduous, it is gratifying.

-A personal eye-opening moment for me was when my senior and I worked together for the screening and shortlisting of potential candidates for Ellicium.
-I witnessed him breezing through the resumes accurately pinpointing exactly which candidates are suitable for the job profile.
-I was amazed at the speed he was working and asked him “How do you know which candidates are suitable for the job?” and to this he replied that “we always look for a right candidate instead of only the best candidate.”
+A personal eye-opening moment for me was when my senior and I worked together to screen and shortlist potential candidates for Ellicium.
+I witnessed him breezing through the resumes, pinpointing which candidates fit the job profile.
+I was amazed at the speed at which he was working and asked him, “How do you know which candidates are suitable for the job?” he replied, “We always look for the right candidate instead of only the best candidate.”

-Just as an exercise I attend all technical interviews to learn all aspects of technical recruitments like shortlisting, screening and the process of conducting interviews.
+As an exercise, I attend all technical interviews to learn all aspects of technical recruitment, like shortlisting, screening, and conducting interviews.
 Through my experiences, I have learned a few vital lessons from my seniors and colleagues about the qualities of a good recruiter.
-I would like to share some of the Experiences through these points –
+I would like to share some of my experiences through these points –

-All candidates are different and unique in their own way.
+Empathy All candidates are different and unique in their own way.
 The recruiter must get to know the candidate and realize what motivates them.
-This is the way to truly evaluate a person and it can only be done when the recruiter is empathetic with the candidate.
+This is how to evaluate a person honestly and can only be done when the recruiter is empathetic with the candidate.

-As a recruiter, you have to understand the role you’re hiring for and know what exactly the key requirements are for the specific role you are hiring for.
-This will help you identify the right candidates.
-In any company, Understanding the role for which you’re hiring for is crucial for the success of hiring the right candidate.
+Understand the Role Requirements As a recruiter, you must understand the role you’re hiring for and know the key requirements for the specific position you are hiring for.
+This will help you identify the suitable candidates.
+In any company, Understanding the role you’re hiring is crucial for hiring the right candidate.

-As a recruiter, there are many biases that can be present such a social, cultural or educational bias.
-These biases narrow a recruiter’s view for potential candidates and in turn, decreases the chance of hiring the right candidate.
+Should be Unbiased As a recruiter, many biases, such as social, cultural, or educational bias, can be present.
+These biases narrow a recruiter’s view of potential candidates and decrease the chance of hiring the right candidate.
 A good recruiter always looks at the bigger picture.

-Things don’t often go according to the plan and the recruiter must be patient if interviews need to be rescheduled, or they don’t find the right person in the first round.
-Though this can sometimes be frustrating, it’s important to keep your cool and be professional about it.
+Have Patience Things don’t often go according to the plan, and the recruiter must be patient if interviews need to be rescheduled or they need to find the right person in the first round.
+Though this can sometimes be frustrating, keeping your cool and professional about it is important.

-Just by understanding these points I have a renewed appreciation for the recruitment process.
+I have a renewed appreciation for the recruitment process by understanding these points.
 These few points have helped me understand what it means to be a good recruiter.

-In today’s world technology is advancing at a rapid pace and so is Ellicium.
-There is always something new to learn and an always increasing chance for me to grow!
+In today’s world, technology is advancing rapidly, and so is Ellicium.
+There is always something new to learn and an increasing chance for me to grow!